EricThomson/pandastim/readme.md

 ### To do (short term)
-- Refactoring
-    - Need a print or whatever for the Tex classes for insertion during Stim displays during filesaving.
-    - Basic runthrough of code: documented, relatively clean, etc., including readme.
+- Refactoring: are things clean and documented, including this?
     - what is the deal with setColor versus setBackgroundColor?
 Also in 's' you are setting card color twice.
     - Also the ColorBlendAttrib.M_add, when is that needed?
     - why for transform do you use card.setR for 's' but card.setTexRotate?
 Are these different?